yWorks/yfiles-for-html-demos/demos/tutorial-graph-builder/11-update-graph/README.md

 ## Assigning new data and updating the graph structure

 After the business data has changed, you can assign the new data to one or more nodes and/or edges sources.
-Then, it’s only a matter of calling [updateGraph](https://docs.yworks.com/yfileshtml/#/api/GraphBuilder#updateGraph) to update the graph structure to the new data.
+Then, it’s only a matter of calling the [updateGraph](https://docs.yworks.com/yfileshtml/api/GraphBuilder#updateGraph) method to update the graph structure to the new data.

 ```
 // assign the new data to the nodesSource